Non-Deictic Time II: Determiners

 That very day before the protestors caused the riot, what were the congressmen doing?

-この前 in isolation – without に – in the sense of “the other day” is actually deictic in nature.
-The presence of に causes it to be interpreted non-deictically as “before this,” which can be used temporally or spatially.
+この前 in isolation—without に—in the sense of “the other day” becomes deictic, as “the other day” is contingent on “now.”
+The presence of に causes この前 to be interpreted non-deictically as “before this,” which can be used in both temporal or spatial contexts.

 30. 警察は、この前に男が、違う車で別の事件にも関与したとみて調べている。